kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 RUN /work/configure.sh
 ```

 - The base image for our application image is `ibmcom/websphere-traditional`, which is the official image for traditional WAS Base in container.
-The tag `9.0.5.0-ubi` indicates the version of WAS and that this image is based on Red Hat's Universal Base Image (UBI).
-We recommend using UBI images.

 - We need to copy everything that the application needs into the container.
 So, we copy the db2 drivers which are referenced in the wsadmin jython script.